 Experts estimate that roughly 1 in 10 people in the United States will develop a kidney stone at some point in their lifetime.
-Despite how common these stones are, most people don’t know much about them or what the risk factors for kidney stones are.
+Despite how common (and painful) these stones are, most people don’t know much about them or what the risk factors for kidney stones are.

 1. Not Drinking Enough Water

 There are many triggers for kidney stones, but the primary one is dehydration.

 Kidney stones form when minerals and salts harden together.
 Most of the time, this happens in the kidneys.
 One of the most common types of kidney stones is uric acid stones, which form when the urine is highly acidic.
 And, acidic urine is a byproduct of dehydration, so it makes sense why dehydration can lead to the development of kidney stones.